Tightness of Liouville first passage percolation for $\gamma \in (0,2)$: Concentration

-The proof is separated in two parts: in the first part we show the tightness of the metrics in the space of continuous function from $[0,1]^2 \times [0,1]^2 \to \R^{+}$ and in the second part we show that subsequential limits are metrics.
-Note that for a metric $d$ on a space $X$ we have $|d(x,y) - d(x',y')| \leq d(x,x') + d(y,y')$.
+The proof has two parts.
+In the first part we show the tightness of the metrics in the space of continuous function from $[0,1]^2 \times [0,1]^2 \to \R^{+}$ and in the second part we show that subsequential limits are metrics.
 A byproduct result of the argument is explicit bi-H\"older bounds.

 \textbf{Part 1.} Upper bound on the modulus of continuity.
 We suppose $\gamma \in (0,2)$.
-We start by proving that for every $0 < h < \xi (Q-2)$, if $\eps > 0$ there exists a large $C_{\eps} > 0$ so that for every $n \geq 0$
+We start by proving that for every $0 < \beta < \xi (Q-2)$, if $\eps > 0$, there exists a large $C_{\eps} > 0$ so that for every $n \geq 0$

-i.e. $\left( \norme{ d_{0,n} }_{C^h([0,1]^2 \times [0,1]^2)}\right)_{n \geq 0}$ is tight where the $C^h$-norm is defined for $f : [0,1]^2 \times [0,1]^2 \to \R$ as
+i.e. $\left( \norme{ d_{0,n} }_{C^{\beta}([0,1]^2 \times [0,1]^2)}\right)_{n \geq 0}$ is tight, where the $C^{\beta}$-norm is defined for $f : [0,1]^2 \times [0,1]^2 \to \R$ as